Every portrait photographer needs to know both basic and more advanced female poses.

 We associate hands in pockets with male photography poses, but it’s definitely not reserved for men only.

 This is a casual standing pose ideal for street photography.
-If your female model puts her hands in pockets, she will look playful or edgy – this is ideal for portraits of female artists, for instance.
-This pose is also often used in lifestyle photography simply because it looks natural and it solves the problem of awkwardness which is pretty common when your model doesn’t know what to do with her hands.
+If your female model puts her hands in pockets, she will look playful or edgy – this is ideal for stunning portraits of female artists, for instance.
+This pose is also often used in lifestyle photography simply because it looks natural and it solves the problem of awkwardness which is pretty common pose when your model doesn’t know what to do with her hands.

 Elbows On Table